ClayCampaigne/metamer-sounds/README.md

 BQPlot would be preferable, but that gets complicated, and in particular one would need to re-implement the matplotlib-venn packge that I rely on for the plots.

-Click this link, wait for the binder site to launch, then open the "tricolor_venn_colormath.ipynb" notebook (not sure why I can't get a link directly to the notebook working).
+Click this link, wait for the binder site to launch, then open the "metamer_sounds.ipynb" notebook (not sure why I can't get a link directly to the notebook working).
 Click the "kernel" menu, and select "restart and run all".
 Then you can adjust the wavelength and amplitude sliders in the widget at the bottom.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ClayCampaigne/metamer_sounds/HEAD)